 I am both thrilled and incredibly relieved that my debut novel – a travel humour memoir – is finally complete after a year of sleepless nights and midnight chocolate raids.
-It’s called La Mochilera (which means The Backpacker in Spanish) and I’m hoping to publish it at some point this year.
+It’s called La Mochilera (which means The Backpacker in Spanish) and I’m hoping to publish it in 2018/19.

 In the meantime, here’s a sneak preview from one of my favourite chapters.
 With strong language from the outset, it’s probably NSFW or reading in the vicinity of little ones… Enjoy!

 Chapter 5 – Valencia

 “Never be afraid to do the things that make you feel free” – Unknown

 “Can anybody tell me what that gargoyle is doing?”